MCP

 Example of Usage

-Suppose you want to invoke a tool named "summarize_text" on your MCP server and pass a text string for summarization.
+Suppose you want to invoke a tool named "web_search" on your ExaAI MCP server and pass a text string to search the web.
 You would configure the MCP node as follows:

 The node will return the summarized text in the output.